enesdilaversahin/cyrptology/README.md

-# cyrpton is a cesar encryption application Python Code
+# cyrpton is a Caesar encryption application Python Code

 We have a massage and we want to send it encrypted to someone. for privacy